alisson-me/Terraform-import-demo/README.md

 # Terraform-import-demo
-Examples of terraform import in aws
+Examples of terraform import in aws and variables in terraform